-(1) The Examination Board is formed by a resolution made by the Faculty Council.
-It is made up of six members, including three professors, one member of academic staff and two students.

-(2) The Examination Board has a quorum if, in addition to the chairperson of the examination board or his/her deputy and one further professor, at least one further member is present.
+- (1) The Examination Board is formed by a resolution made by the Faculty Council.
+It consists of five members, three of which are professors, one member of academic staff and one student. - (2) The Examination Board has a quorum if, in addition to the chairperson of the Examination Board or his/her deputy and one further professor, at least one further member with voting rights is present.
 Decisions are passed by means of simple majority.
 If there is a tie of votes, the chairperson's vote, or, in his/her absence, the vote of the deputy chairperson, will be decisive.

-The student member shall be excluded from the vote in matters concerning examination decisions, in particular with regard to passes or fails and the recognition of study periods, study achievements and credits.
-The student member shall not take part in the consultations and decision making with regard to matters concerning the determination of examination tasks or relating to his/her own examinations.
+The student members of the Examination Board shall be excluded from the vote in matters concerning examination decisions, in particular with regard to passes or fails and the recognition of study periods, study achievements and credits.
+The student members of the Examination Board shall not take part in the consultations and decision making with regard to matters concerning the determination of examination tasks or relating to his/her own examinations.